Craft Adhesives -Tips and Ideas

 My first tip to share is one that I have learned from experience.
 You see, it's natural to want to save money where you can.
 And I am all for that.
 Any of the craft stores know that I don't shop without at least one coupon.
 But when it comes to adhesives, it is always best to buy better, not cheap.
 I have learned this from experience for sure.
 About 8 months ago I purchased some tape runners on Ebay.
 I needed a lot of them, so I purchased in bulk at a price that I thought was really good.
 All I

-Photo Tape Or Double Sided Tape
+Photo Tape/ Score Tape/ Double Sided Tape

 Tackier than a tape runner

 That's what it's called, but most scrapbook artists never use it for that.
 Usually we use the tape runners to attach photos.
+It provides a permanent bond right away.

 You can use it to apply glitter on a scrapbook page or card.
 You can also use it to apply ribbon to a paper craft project.
+You can also use it to secure an envelope closed

 This type of tape is better for paper projects like brag books and mini albums on chipboard.
 It's also good for adhering heavier items and a must for adhering glitter